hacunac-dev/smalltabularreliabilityframework/README.md

 Citation information is provided in the `CITATION.cff` file.

-A permanent DOI will be added after the repository release is archived in Zenodo.
+The archived version of this repository is available in Zenodo:

+**DOI: 10.5281/zenodo.22018948**